taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - `mixHash` == `meta.mixHash`.
 - `nonce` == 0.
 - `baseFeePerGas` == the calculated EIP-1559 style base fee.
-- `withdrawalsRoot` == The withdrawals MPT root corresponding to the deposits list.
+- `withdrawalsRoot` == The kecceck hash of the L1-to-L2 Ether deposits.

 Note that some of the header field checks above are duplicates of checks done in the Global Variable section.